 As regards the specific rules applying to the documentary evidence of the purpose of travelling for categories of persons covered by Visa Facilitation Agreements, see the respective guidelines.

-For the procedural safeguards in relation to family members of EU or Swiss citizens, see Part III.
+For the procedural safeguards in relation to non-EU family members of EU/EEA citizens, of Swiss citizens and of beneficiaries of the EU-UK Withdrawal Agreement (Part III of this Handbook).